kristacapps1/small-projects/README.md

 #################################
 Included are:

+mgetweb.cpp
+  - C++ project to download a file from the internet using multiple threads sending HTTP requests through TCP/IP connection.

 postfix_evaluator.s
   - A project in MIPS to evaluate any postfix expression.
 Includes list data structure implementation and stack to evaluate expression